-Pursuant to the Commission's established review process for approving EE&C plan changes proposed by electric distribution companies ("EDCs"), PPL Electric requests Commission approval of one major change to its Phase IV EE&C Plan.
+Pursuant to the Commission's established review process for approving EE&C plan changes proposed by electric distribution companies ("EDCs"), PPL Electric requests Commission approval of one minor change to its Phase IV EE&C Plan.
 The Commission's 2011 Minor Plan Change Order established an expedited review process for approving minor EE&C Plan modifications.
 In its Phase IV Implementation Order, the Commission determined that it would continue to use the minor EE&C plan change approval process described in the Minor Plan Change Order in Phase IV.
 Phase III Implementation Order, p.
 96.

-Under the procedures for changes that do not meet the minor change criteria (i.e., "major changes") set forth in the Commission's Minor Plan Change Order, comments, answers, or both
+Under the procedures for changes that meet the minor plan change criteria set forth in the Commission's Minor Plan Change Order, comments would be filed within 15 days of the Petition's filing, and reply comments would be filed within 25 days of the Petition's filing.